dragonfly90/dragonfly90.github.io/_posts/2015-07-25-Experiment-Design.md

 Trend Question: The trend of A over time

+Which plot is better in certain circumstance?

+How do eye movement patterns(cog strategy) depend on the data?

 # Assumption
 If the participant spends more time on fixation of one object, he spends more time understanding it.